 And most importantly, be flexible.
-Don’t throw away your timetable if it doesn’t go 100 percent to plan.
+Don’t throw away your timetable if it doesn’t go 100% to plan.
 Make some adjustments and keep on going!

 Still having trouble starting?
 Say to yourself you’ll sit down and commit just 10 minutes.
 This will help break the inertia of putting something off.
 Aim for starting, not perfection, and remember that something is better than nothing.
 Busting procrastination and staying on task means you won’t feel guilty about not studying when it’s time to take a break.

-And, remember if you're feeling overwhelmed or stressed, be sure to chat with a friend, family member or your teacher.
+And, remember if you're feeling overwhelmed or stressed, be sure to chat to a friend, family member or your teacher.

 Remember to think of the big picture and what goals you're trying to achieve.
 The future is in your hands.
 Find your dream course from one of our nine areas of study, visit sydney.edu.au/courses.